surlabs/moodle-qtype_stack/doc/en/Specialist_tools/Free_text_input/index.md

 This can be used with [semi-automatic marking](../../Moodle/Semi-automatic_Marking.md).
 Or, (algebraic) expressions can be extracted and used in standard STACK inputs for automatic marking.

+The processing and display of free text inputs is rather flexible and is controlled by the [`[[ascii]]` block](../../Authoring/Question_blocks/ASCII.md).

+The default is for students to use unicode text in markdown format, extended by AsciiMath.

 ### Help for students

 Built-in help for students can be provided with either